 Today, 2.1 billion people lack access to safely managed drinking water services and 4.5 billion people lack safely managed sanitation services.
 Unsafe hygiene practices are widespread, compounding the effects on people’s health.
-The impact on child mortality rates is devastating with more than 340,000 children under five dying annually from diarrhoeal diseases due to poor sanitation, poor hygiene, or unsafe drinking water – that is almost 1,000 children per day.
+The impact on child mortality rates is devastating with more than 340,000 children under five dying annually from diarrhoeal diseases due to poor sanitation, poor hygiene, or unsafe drinking water – almost 1,000 children per day.

 The hackathon format originated in IT.
 It combines the concept of hacking (programing quickly and roughly) with that of a marathon (a long-lasting or difficult task or activity) and describes a short period of time spent by people working intensively in teams, starting from scratch, on the building, creating and delivery of working prototype software.
 The hackathon format has now been adopted by other fields who use it to bring diverse groups of people together for short, fixed periods of time to solve a wide variety of problems and challenges in environments that are conducive to sparking and evolving innovative ideas into solutions.